Marksman

-A marksman is a person who is skilled in precision shooting using projectile weapons (in modern days most commonly an accurized scoped long gun such as designated marksman rifle or a sniper rifle) to shoot at high-value targets at longer-than-usual ranges.
+A marksman is a person who is skilled in precision shooting.
+In modern military usage this typically refers to the use of projectile weapons such as an accurized scoped long gun such as designated marksman rifle (or a sniper rifle) to shoot at high-value targets at longer-than-usual ranges.

 The proficiency in precision shooting is known as a shooter's marksmanship, which can be used to describe both gunnery and archery.

 Description

-In common usage, "sharpshooter" and "marksman" are synonyms.
+In common usage, "sharpshooter" and "marksman" are synonymous.
 Within the specialized fields of shooting sports and military usage, however, sharpshooter and marksman each refer to different levels of skill.
 Specifically, in the US Army, "marksman" is a rating below "sharpshooter" and "expert".
 Four levels of skill are generally recognized today in American military and civilian shooting circles: unqualified, marksman, sharpshooter, and expert.
 Marksmanship badges for the three qualified levels are commonly awarded to both civilian and military shooters who attain proficiency in shooting higher than "unqualified".

 The main difference between military marksmen and snipers is that marksmen are usually considered an organic part of a fireteam of soldiers and are never expected to operate independently away from the main force, whereas snipers are special ops troops who usually work alone or in very small teams with independent mission objectives.
 Snipers are also often tasked with responsibilities other than delivering long-range fire – specifically, conducting reconnaissance, battle damage assessment and spotting for coordinates/corrections for artillery fire or air strikes.
 Within the military, marksmen are sometimes attached to an infantry fireteam or squad (where they are known as designated marksmen) where they support the squad by providing accurate long-range shots at valuable targets as needed, thus extending the effective tactical reach of the fireteam or squad.